hmito/esj72web/web/regist_information.md

 ### Participation Certificates/Receipts

 Participation certificates and receipts will be issued from the conference platform ONLINE CONF, not from the application site.
 Please note that printed copies will not be sent out and will be available for downloading after January 6, when ONLINE CONF will be opened.
-Please note that the amount shown on the receipt is non-taxable for members (both general and student) and taxable for non-members.
+Please note that the amount shown on the receipt is non-taxable for members (both regular and student) and taxable for non-members.

 The Ecological Society of Japan is **not registered** as a Qualified Invoicing Business and cannot issue invoices.